 One solution to contamination is to use bellows or drip cups in conjunction with a seal groove on your tablet punch.
 This will prevent lubrication from entering into finished product.

-Case Study - Solve Production Problems
+Customer Experience - Solve Production Problems

 The Italian division of Novartis approached I Holland and local agent Vis Viva with a sticking issue on an anti-epileptic drug in the form of a coated tablet.